On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Formalization

 Let $x: D\subset {\mathbb R}^2 \rightarrow \{0, \dots, 255\}^3$ be an image, where the domain $D$ is quantized into a lattice, $z: D \rightarrow \{1, \dots, Z\}$ a depth map with $Z$ depth or disparity levels, and $y: D \rightarrow \{1, \dots, K\}$ a semantic segmentation map.
 In coordinates, each pixel in the lattice, $(i,j) \in \{1, \dots, N\} \times \{1, \dots, M\}$ is mapped to RGB intensities by $x(i,j)$, a depth by $z(i,j)$, and a label by $y(i,j)$.
 Despite the discrete nature of the data and the hypothesis space, we relax them to the continuum by considering the vectors $\x \in {\mathbb R}^{NM3}$, $\y \in {\mathbb R}^{NMK}$ and $\z \in {\mathbb R}^{NM}$.
 With a slight abuse of notation, $y \in \{1, \dots, K\}$ denotes a single label and $\bar y \in {\mathbb R}^K$ its embedding, often restricted to a one-hot encoding.

-Now, consider a dataset ${\cal D}_z = \{\x_t^i, \z_t^i \}_{i,t = 1}^{V, T_i}$ comprised of $V$ video sequences each of length $T_i$ and synchronized depth maps measured by a range sensor -- typical datasets supporting depth estimation may include just video sequences, or both modalities.
-In the case of video, pre-training for depth estimation yields a map $\phi_w: \x \mapsto \z$, parametrized by weights $w$, via
+Now, consider a dataset ${\cal D}_z = \{\x_t^i, \z_t^i \}_{i,t = 1}^{V, T_i}$ comprised of $V$ image sequences each of length $T_i$.
+For the simplicity of the notations, in the case of multi-view stereo, we also consider multiple 2D image inputs as a ``sequence'' without loss of generality.
+In the case of supervised depth estimation, synchronized depth maps $z_t^i$'s are measured by a range sensor.
+Typical datasets supporting depth estimation may include just image sequences or both modalities.

+Training for monocular depth estimation yields a mapping $\phi_w: \x \mapsto \z$, parametrized by weights $w$ in a neural network, via

-where $\hat x_t$ is the warping of an image $x$ from $t$ to $t+1$ based on camera motion $g_t$ (see Appendix \ref{sec:appendixwarping}).
-If depth measurements $z_t$ are available, then $w$ minimizes a loss on the estimated depth $\hat{z}_t$ via
+where $\hat x_t$ is the warping of an image $x$ from $t$ to $t+1$ based on camera pose $g_t$.
+Here we consider a generic formulation for different modalities of depth estimation.
+The first term in \cref{eq:loss} measures reprojection error across frames, and the second term measures the distance between estimated depth values and the ground-truth from the range sensor.
+In the case of unsupervised depth estimation from videos, \eg \cite{monodepth2}, only the reprojection loss is considered; while in the case of supervised depth estimation from single images, \eg \cite{NYUV2}, $T_i=1$ for all $i$'s, so only the second term is minimized.

-The goal is to use these representations, or embeddings, as encodings of the data to then learn a semantic segmentation map.
+The goal is to use these representations as encodings of the data to then learn a semantic segmentation map.
 In practice, the representations above are implemented by deep neural networks, that can be truncated at intermediate layers thus providing embedding spaces larger than the respective hypothesis spaces.
 We refer to the parts before and after this intermediate layer {\em encoder} and {\em decoder}, respectively.
 We overload the notation and refer to the encoding as $\h = \phi_w(\x)$ for both depth estimation and other pre-training methods, presumably with weights $w'$, assuming they have the same encoder architecture.
 The goal of semantic segmentation is then to learn a parametrized map $\psi_{w''}: \h \mapsto \y$ using a small but fully supervised dataset ${\cal D}_{s} = \{\x^n, \y^n\}_{n=1}^N$, by minimizing some loss function or (pseudo-)distance in the hypothesis space $d(\y, \hat \y)$, where